4 Houston police officers involved in fatal shooting are fired - Local News 8

 The Harris County district attorney is investigating the shooting.

-Joe Gamaldi, president of the Houston Police Officers’ Union and also national vice president of the Fraternal Order of Police, tamped down speculation that the incident was racially motivated.
+Joe Gamaldi, union president and also national vice president of the Fraternal Order of Police, tamped down speculation that the incident was racially motivated.
 Chavez was Latino, he said.
 Three of the officers are Latino and the fourth is married to a Latina.

 “It was clear … these officers did not want to shoot Mr. Chavez and did everything in their power not to,” Gamaldi told reporters.